LogFlames/linux_configuration/README.md

 This comes with minial changes.
 The 'tilde' key now has an tilde on it.
 > cp se_custom /usr/share/X11/xkb/symbols/se

+## Awesome
+There are some awesome config files.
+The config expects `dmenu_run_aliases.sh` to be in `.local/bin/dmenu_run_aliases.sh`.
+This scripts simply lanch dmenu but load the aliases before.

 ## Remove 'Tapping Drag'
+There are used more in my awesome config.
+To enable tapping and so on, same principle.
 [Arch libinput](https://wiki.archlinux.org/index.php/Libinput)
 > sudo libinput list-devices
 >